-Girl, 5, wounded by gunfire in home; 2 teens shot elsewhere
+Girl, 5, wounded by gunfire in home; 3 teens shot elsewhere

 On a street in a different part of north Philadelphia, a 17-year-old youth was shot several times and a 15-year-old was shot twice shortly before 8:20 p.m.
 Tuesday, police said.
 Both were taken to Albert Einstein Medical Center in stable condition.

+In another section of north Philadelphia, a 17-year-old girl was shot in the back at about 9:30 p.m.
+Tuesday.
+She was taken to Saint Christopher Hospital by private vehicle and listed in stable condition.

-No arrests were immediately reported in either case.
+No arrests were immediately reported in any of the cases.
 Gunfire also wounded several other people around the city overnight.

 Sign up for Daily Newsletters